 Office: 125b Falk

 Dr. Benedict currently holds an Associate Professor title within the Department of Pharmacy and Therapeutics at the University of Pittsburgh School of Pharmacy.
 He is also a Critical Care Clinical Pharmacist at the University of Pittsburgh Medical Center (UPMC).
-At the School of Pharmacy, Dr. Benedict is the primary course coordinator for Advanced Pharmaceutical Care II, and 2 Special Topics electives.
-In addition, Dr. Benedict holds didactic hours in Pharmacotherapy of Cardiovascular Disease.
+At the School of Pharmacy, Dr. Benedict is the primary course coordinator for Critical Care Nephrology and Special Topics electives.
+In addition, Dr. Benedict is a co-director of the Pharmacotherapy Scholars Program Area of Concentration (ARCO).

 Dr. Benedict’s clinical practice sites are the Surgical/Trauma and Medical Intensive Care Units.
 His primary role in this capacity is to coordinate with interdisciplinary healthcare teams to provide optimal pharmaceutical care to critically ill patients.
 In addition, Dr. Benedict serves as a faculty preceptor for Doctor of Pharmacy students in introductory and advanced professional experiential rotations.
 In 2012, Dr Benedict was honored with University of Pittsburgh “Faculty Preceptor of the Year” for his work and dedication to training the next generation of clinical pharmacists.
 Dr. Benedict also precepts both 1st and 2nd year residents enrolled in the ASHP accredited University of Pittsburgh School of Pharmacy Residency Program.

-Dr. Benedict holds publications in Clinical Therapeutics, Amercian Journal of Health-System Pharmacists and American Journal of Pharmaceutical Education.
-His current educational research focuses on the effective use of educational technologies.
-Dr. Benedict is specifically working with incorporating virtual patients into the PharmD curriculum.
+Dr. Benedict holds publications in Clinical Therapeutics, Drug and Alcohol Dependence, Journal of Critical Care, American Journal of Health-System Pharmacists, and American Journal of Pharmaceutical Education.
+His educational research focuses on the effective use of patient simulation and educational technologies to propel students to higher levels of mastery regarding patient care outcomes.
 His clinical research focus involves the management of patient reported sedation outcomes, as well as the management of alcohol withdrawal syndromes.
+In 2018, Dr. Benedict was awarded AACP’s Rufus A. Lyman Award presented annually to the author of the best paper published in the American Journal of Pharmaceutical Education.